USEPA/elevatr/README.md

 elevation web services:

-- `get_elev_point()`: Get point elevations using the USGS Elevation Point Query Service (for the US Only) or using the AWS Terrian Tiles (global).
-This will accept a data frame of x (long) and y (lat), a SpatialPoints/SpatialPointsDataFame, or a Simple Features object as input.
-A SpatialPointsDataFrame or Simple Features object is returned, depending on the class of the input locations.
+- `get_elev_point()`: Get point elevations using the USGS Elevation Point Query Service (for the US Only) or using the AWS Terrain Tiles (global).
+This will accept a data frame of x (long) and y (lat), a Simple Features object, or `terra` SpatRaster as input.
+A Simple Features object is returned of the point locations and elevations.
-- `get_elev_raster()`: Get elevation data as a raster (e.g. a Digital Elevation Model) from the AWS Open Data Terrain Tiles.
+- `get_elev_raster()`: Get elevation data as a raster (e.g. a Digital Elevation Model) from the AWS Open Data Terrain Tiles or Open Topography Global datasets.
 Other sources may be added later.
-This will accept a data frame of of x (long) and y (lat) or any `sp` or `raster` object as input and will return a `raster` object of the elevation tiles that cover the bounding box of the input spatial data.
+This will accept a data frame of of x (long) and y (lat) or any `sf` or `terra` SpatRaster object as input and will return a terra `SpatRaster` object of the elevation.
+The extent of the SpatRaster is the full tiles that cover the bounding box of the input spatial data, but may be clipped to the shape or bounding box of the input locations.

 ## Installation

-Version 0.4.2 of this package is currently available from CRAN and may be installed by:
+Version 0.4.5 of this package is currently available from CRAN and may be installed by:

 ``` r
 install.packages("elevatr")
 ```

+NOTE: As of 2023-06-16, the CRAN version is the older version that does not support `terra`.

 The development version (this repo) may installed with `devtools`: